bhurghundii/bhurghundii.github.io/_articles/7KRIsStillABanger.md

 K&R is a book about C programming written by the dudes who actually wrote the language.
 It's a masterpiece in concise writing, capable of going over the entire language in a few hundred pages.

+To prove I actually did read the book, here are the exercises: https://github.com/bhurghundii/k-r-c/tree/main from the book.
+I did them awfully but hey, at least I did them.

 # The Good

 K&R's strength is the exercises.
 There is enough meat in the pages to explain how to write C code and understand what is going on under the hood but K&R knows that no matter how many pages you write, it can't explain the complexity that comes with writing real C code.
 C is a language which is best written with the awareness of the underlying hardware and K&R damn well makes sure you get that.